sunSeekingGoth/MakeSenseWithObsidian/Tutorial/01_General syntax skills.md

 ![[Properties.png]]

-Properties are always at the top of the page, so the example is in the [[Demo page]] file.
+Properties are always at the top of the page, so the example is in the [[CS-Annotations]] file.
 You can add them through the interface provided, or code them in like these examples:

 ``` md
 ---